bobjiangps/python3_test_framework/README.md

 - distributed
 - web UI page to run test / show statistics by many kinds of types(module, time, etc)/show trend/give warning prompt
 - resource control

+environment:
+- run "pip install -r requirement.txt" to install python libraries

+note:
+- allure is beautiful but not choose it to show report. because it is not a single file, cannot send in email; the report is able to view by starting a server, but I don't think this is good for distributed test.
+I have a another web server to show same data and charts.